pruthvi1991/AMI_cases/README.md

 AMI_cases
 =========

-Repository for 2D rotor-stator type meshes
+Repository for 2D rotor-stator type meshes.
+Can be used to simulate an airfoil of arbitrary geometry with 3 DOF.

 Every case file in this repository has at least the following three files.